derek-knox/Coding-For-Designers/Coding and Concept/Authoring, Compiling, and Executing.md

 2. compile time
 3. execution time

-These distinct timeframes are useful in understanding how the static code in a text file gets transformed to enable a dynamic and interactive creation to exist in realtime.
+These distinct timeframes are useful for understanding how the static code we write in a text file transforms to enable a dynamic, interactive, and real-time creation to exist.
 We will also touch on why this transformation even needs to occur.

 *Authoring time* is pretty self-explanatory right?
 It is the time when we are authoring code.
 That's it.
 We have a text editor program of some kind open, and we are typing or pasting into it.
 Simple as that.
 Some programs even exist, like Unity for example, that enable a more visual programming approach.
 This simply means that the program has some amount of UI interaction that enables you as the author to *generate* code in a non-text based way.
 Admittedly, this is often more fun than text-based programming... but there is a catch.